Fallet666/nature-2/README.md

 Ideas: genetic algorithms, improved reproduction mechanics, balancing algorithms.
 The most ambitious goal is to write a neuron for each unit, but this is difficult.
 If you want, you can help)

 ## acceleration and deceleration
-By default it works in accelerated mode. to make it slower (update by seconds) comment out update() in draw.cpp, void draw::paintevent() line 380
+By default it works in accelerated mode. to make it slower (update by seconds) comment out update() in draw.cpp, void draw::paintEvent() line 380
 ```Cpp
     /*update();*/} else {
 ```